Short answer: It’s complicated.

 The Seneca County Building and Fire Code Enforcement Department is committed to reducing the time to process a Building Permit application.
 Collecting the required information to make an Incomplete application complete accounts for 5-10 business days of delay.

-Section 4(d)(6) of Seneca County Local Law 2 of 2006, as amended requires that the Seneca County Department of Building and Fire Code Enforcement deny any Building or Operating Permit Application for properties that are subject to any lien for delinquent taxes as defined in section 1102, Article 11 of the Real Property Tax Law o the State of New York.
+Section 4(d)(6) of Seneca County Local Law 2 of 2006, as amended requires that the Seneca County Department of Building and Fire Code Enforcement deny any Building or Operating Permit Application for properties that are subject to any lien for delinquent taxes that has remained unpaid for at least three years as defined in section 1102, Article 11 of the Real Property Tax Law of the State of New York.

 Further Section 4(d)(6) requires that the permit applicant provide proof that the property is not subject to any lien for delinquent taxes.